neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 using MOOSE's [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 handle any differences in the mesh.

+!alert note
+The nekRS mesh, `sfr_7pin.re2`, is a large file - you will need to unzip the mesh file, `sfr_7pin.re2.zip` by running `unzip sfr_7pin.re2.zip`.

 ## CHT Coupling

 In this section, nekRS and MOOSE are coupled for [!ac](CHT) between the sodium